Peter Beresford: Childhood and Education

 Peter Beresford was born in Frensham, Surrey.
 After his father died when he was four, he moved to Battersea where he attended school at Wix's Lane Primary School, Battersea and then Emanuel School London, before it became fee-paying.
-He was awarded an 'Open Exhibition' to University College, Oxford, where from 1964-67 he studied Modern History.
+He was awarded an 'Open Exhibition' to University College, Oxford, where from 1964 to 1967 he studied Modern History.
 In 1968 he wrote a dissertation on homeless single people as part of a diploma in social and administrative studies at Barnet House, Oxford University and subsequently did research on vagrancy in Britain.
 He was awarded a PhD on Citizen Involvement in Public Policy by Middlesex University in 1997.

 Personal life

 Peter Beresford married Suzy Croft in 1976.
 They have worked and written together since that time.
-She was senior social worker at St John’s Hospice, London, until 2016.
+She was senior social worker at St John's Hospice, London, until 2016, and subsequently a welfare rights worker.
 They have four daughters.
-He is also a member of the BSA (motorcycle) Owners Club.
+He is also a member of the BSA (motorcycle) Owners Club and has an ex-WD BSA M20 despatch rider's bike.